Xtuden-com/CSV2IATI/doc/user_guide.md

 To access the tool, visit [http://csvconverter.aidinfolabs.org](http://csvconverter.aidinfolabs.org)

-If you have any questions about how to use the tool or queries about implementation, please contact Mandy Burrows at [mandy.burrows@devinit.org](mailto:mandy.burrows@devinit.org)
+If you have any questions about how to use the tool or queries about implementation, please contact The IATI support team at [support@iatistandard.org](mailto:support@iatistandard.org)

 Technical preconditions for the data
 ------------------------------------